KahWee - Web Development, AI Tools & Tech Trends

 Reading and Writing Tripsy's SQLite Database on macOS

 Tripsy stores all your trip data in a local SQLite file that iCloud syncs to your Mac.
-You don't need to export anything — the file is already on your disk.
+The file is already on your disk — no export needed.

-This post is a reference document.
-The intended workflow is to give it to Claude Code, Cursor, or any agentic coding tool at the start of a session:
+The intended workflow is to give this post to Claude Code, Cursor, or any agentic coding tool at the start of a session:

 "Read this post: [URL].
 Then help me add my missing flights from this KAYAK itinerary."

 The agent reads the schema, timestamp format, field rules, and pre-write checklist, then generates and runs the correct SQL.
-You review the output and open Tripsy — done in minutes instead of figuring out the CoreData format by hand.
+You review the output and open Tripsy — done in minutes instead of working through the CoreData format by hand.

 The database is at a fixed path.
 Three files travel together: